Guns, Girls and Gambling: Plot

 John Smith is down on his luck.
 His girlfriend left him for a doctor.
 A hooker steals his wallet at an Apache Reservation casino.
 He loses an Elvis Impersonation contest and later loses at poker with the four other impersonators: Gay Elvis, Little Person Elvis, Asian Elvis, and contest winner Elvis Elvis.

 John is later apprehended by casino security, who think he stole a priceless ancient Apache mask from "The Chief", owner of the casino, with witnesses having seen an Elvis impersonator.
 The guards deduce that John didn't take it, so The Chief offers him $1,000,000 to find it.

 A hitwoman, "The Blonde", who quotes Edgar Allan Poe before killing her victims, confronts Gay Elvis.
 She kills him, but does not find the mask.

 John learns Elvis Elvis's address, and when he gets there, he meets Elvis's neighbor, Cindy.
 The mask isn't there, but they are attacked by another hitman, "The Cowboy", and his sidekick Mo.
 As they escape, John suggests calling the sheriff, but Cindy explains that the two sheriffs are corrupt, one working for The Chief and the other for "The Rancher".
 They encounter The Rancher, who explains that he hired the Elvises to steal the mask, which he used to own.
 A flashback reveals that, 30 years earlier, a man who worked for The Rancher had the mask, but he and his family were killed by Apaches.
 The Rancher offers John a $1,000,000 reward.

 John and Cindy visit Asian Elvis, who demands they give him the mask.
 Another hitman, "The Indian", tomahawks Asian Elvis dead.
 They escape and head back to Elvis Elvis's, only to be confronted by Little Person Elvis, who demands the mask.
 Before he can shoot them, The Blonde appears and kills Little Person Elvis.
 John and Cindy escape, but The Sheriffs apprehend him for the three Elvis murders.
 They take John and Cindy with them to the desert, John having deduced that Elvis Elvis may be waiting there for a bus.

 Elvis Elvis is the only passenger on the bus, the driver having stepped off, when The Blonde boards and shoots him.
-As he is dying he whispers something to The Blonde and she smiles broadly, taking his satchel with the mask.
-She finds the bus driver and kills him after he confirms he notified both The Rancher and The Chief.
+As he is dying he whispers something to her and she smiles broadly, taking his satchel with the mask.
+The Blonde finds the bus driver and kills him after he confirms he notified both The Rancher and The Chief.